Ufuk Akcigit: Research

-As a macroeconomist, Akcigit's research focuses on understanding the links between innovation and economic growth and coming up with optimal policies to bolster them.
-He has been a pioneer in the field of "Quantitative Economic Growth" which combines economic models with micro-level data to study innovation and economic growth.
-He focuses on 3 aspects that connect innovation and aggregate economic growth: 1) Firms 2) Inventors 3) Ideas.
-To understand each aspect, he believes a combination of microeconomic and macroeconomic perspectives should be used.
+As a macroeconomist, Akcigit's research focuses on understanding the links between innovation and policies to support economic growth.
+He is a pioneer in the field of quantitative economic growth, which combines economic models with micro-level data.
+His research focuses on three main aspects that connect innovation and aggregate economic growth: firms, inventors, and ideas.

-His first line of research, on firms, consists of several papers that uncover firms in developed and developing countries.
-He has focused on how firms have different types of innovations, and the quality of these innovations have important economic growth implications.
-Looking at the life cycle of firms and innovation in developing countries, his work shows that these countries suffer from low creative destruction.
+In his research on firms, Akcigit has focused on different types of innovations, and the quality of these innovations have important economic growth implications.
+Looking at the life cycle of firms and innovation in developing countries, his work demonstrates that these countries suffer from low creative destruction.
 He also studies the interplay of taxation and innovation, uncovering what incentives governments provide to firms to innovate using taxes and subsidies.

-Furthermore, he investigates the factors determining who becomes an inventor and uncovers that IQ, education and parental background are key ingredients.
-Switching gears, he is currently working on who becomes an entrepreneur and believes that parental background has a stronger effect on career choice for entrepreneurs than IQ.

-As part of his thoughts on creative destruction, Akcigit examines inventors themselves to uncover their incentives to innovate and their effect on society.
+As part of his contributions to the concept of creative destruction, Akcigit examines inventors themselves to uncover their incentives to innovate and their effect on society.
 He focuses on modern-time inventors, historical inventors, and their interactions in society.
+In this research, he investigates the factors determining who becomes an inventor and uncovers that IQ, education and parental background are key ingredients.

-Akcigit also focuses on ideas as the "seeds of economic growth".
-He particularly focuses on how ideas are generated and how they are materialized.
-He shows that ideas are not necessarily born to the best users to ensure utilization, an established patent system is crucial for idea transformation.
+Akcigit also focuses on how ideas are generated and how they are materialized.
+He argues that ideas are not necessarily born to the best users to ensure utilization; an established patent system is crucial for idea transformation.
 He uses large scale datasets such as social security records, firm balance sheets and patent microdata to advance his research.

-Taking a step back to look at the business dynamism and market dynamics itself, Akcigit argues that upon decreased knowledge diffusion, corporate market power has risen in recent decades.
+Taking a step back to look at the business dynamism and market dynamics themselves, Akcigit argues that upon decreased knowledge diffusion, corporate market power has risen in recent decades.
 This resulted in an increased corporate market power and market concentration.
-He then examines how do firms respond to these changing dynamics in the economy.
-He uses firm and state based micro data to uncover these effects.
+He then examines how firms respond to these changing dynamics in the economy.
+He uses firm and state-based micro data to uncover these effects.
 With a group of researches from the International Monetary Fund, Akcigit investigated these issues across different countries, publishing their findings on a report entitled "Rising Corporate Market Power: Emerging Policy Issues".